kevinfengcs88/nvim/README.md

 - Make jumping to a mark also perform zz afterwards
 - Prevent comment lines being added in bash
 - Get harpoon back in here primeagen is just terry davis v2
-- Find out why ESC is slow (some keymap is stalling it)

 ## Uninstalling